-4.3 Chang'E-1
+4.3 Chang'e-1

-To be launched late in 2007, the Chinese Chang'E-1 will carry a CCD stereo line scanner camera consisting of 3 arrays, fore and aft looking by 17° and nadir pointing, with a 60 km swath and 120 m resolution.
-The camera is expected to return 2 terabytes (TB) of data during the nominal mission.
-The mission will also have a laser altimeter with a 200 m footprint and 5 m vertical resolution.
-A third mapping instrument will be an imaging interferometer, with a 25.6 km swath and 200 m resolution at wavelengths of 0.48~0.96 μm.
-It is expected to return 19 TB of data.
-As for SELENE, it should be possible to process the data returned from the camera system and altimeter in order to generate a global DTM.
+The Chinese Chang'e-1 orbiter (Yue et al., 2007) was launched successfully in 2007 October and entered lunar orbit in It carries a CCD stereo line scanner camera November. consisting of 3 arrays, nadir-pointing and fore and aft looking 17° off-nadir, with a 60 km swath and 120 m resolution and a laser altimeter with a 200 m footprint and 5 m vertical A third mapping instrument is an imaging resolution. interferometer, with a 25.6 km swath and 200 m resolution at wavelengths of 0.48~0.96 μm.
+Reports on the results of the mission have yet to appear in the English-language scientific literature, but a series of press releases have indicated that the instruments are functioning normally and have included both image mosaics and DTM products from the CCD camera (collected in Planetary Society, 2008; see also Lakdawalla, 2007 for additional images and links).
+The Chinese National Space Administration has also stated its intention to make all data publically available, though no schedule has been announced.
+Expected data volumes are 2 terabytes (TB) from the CCD camera and 19 TB for the imaging interferometer.
+As with Kaguya, it should be possible to process the data returned from the camera system and altimeter in order to generate a global DTM.
 Unfortunately, the camera resolution is relatively low, so stereoanalysis of this image set might not be productive if the planned higher resolution data from the other missions becomes available.
-The imagery should, nevertheless, be connected to the other data sets (again, for example via an update of the ULCN 2005) because due to the image width (60 km) it should provide useful horizontal geometric strength to the global network, and because it will serve as an additional source of visible imaging under different illumination from the other missions.
+The imagery should, nevertheless, be connected to the other data sets (via connection to the altimetry data set(s) and/or by incorporation in an updated version of the ULCN) because it will serve as an additional source of visible imaging under different illumination from the other missions.
 The total data volume for the nominal mission (including all types of data) is predicted to be 23.6 TB.
+Plans to fly a duplicate of the Chang'e-1 spacecraft in 2009 were announced at the end of 2007.